 This command can also be used on the router which wants to authenticate (calling router) in case of one-way authentication i.e only the calling router will authenticate.

 If two-way authentication, i.e both client and remote device are going to authenticate to each other, is operating then we have to make a local database and use this command on both devices.

-In addition if we want to use CHAP first and PAP as backup when CHAP fails, we can configure it by the command.
+In addition, if we want to use CHAP first and PAP as a backup when CHAP fails, we can configure it by the command.

-Also, if we want as CHAP as backup then use the command.
+Also, if we want CHAP as a backup then use the command.

 When to use PAP –

 PAP is usually used in the following scenarios:

 - Circumstances where it is necessary to send a plain text password to simulate a login at the called device (remote host).

 - When there is the occurrence of incompatibilities between different vendors of CHAP.